What do you need to know about short term rental management? We explore pros and cons and actionable advice for rental management.

 The insalubrious nature of this Airbnb has, there is no doubt, ruined your vacation.
 Your depression lifts, and anger takes its turn straddling your chest.
 You decide you are going to do everything you can to make sure this never happens to another excited holidaymaker.
 It is now your mission, your singular purpose, to take down the Airbnb catfisher.

 For dramatic effect, this is perhaps an extreme example, but I think I made my point.
 Vacation guests expect excellence.
-Keep the property nice or suffer the wrath of displeased guests.
+Keep the property nice or suffer their wrath.

 One challenge that comes with short-term rental property management is setting the right rental price.
 A lot of things can determine the rental price, amenities, location, square footage, and more.